awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 The distinction between a request being denied by default and an explicit deny in a policy is important\.
 By default, a request is denied, but this can be overridden by an allow\.
 In contrast, if a policy explicitly denies a request, that deny can't be overridden\.

 For example, let's say there's another policy that allows requests if they arrive on June 1, 2010\.
 How does this policy affect the outcome when evaluated together with the policy that restricts access from Antarctica?
 We'll compare the outcome when evaluating the date\-based policy \(we'll call it Policy B\) with the preceding policies \(A1 and A2\)\.
 Scenario 1 evaluates Policy A1 with Policy B, and Scenario 2 evaluates Policy A2 with Policy B\.
-The following figure show the results when a request comes in from Antarctica on June 1, 2010\.
+The following figure shows the results when a request comes in from Antarctica on June 1, 2010\.

 ![\[Override of deny by default\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/AccessPolicyLanguage_Allow_Override.diagram.png)